Victoria's new ticketing smartcard - myki - is now working on V/Line commuter line services as well as Melbourne

 myki cannot currently be used on:

-- V/Line train and coach services outside the V/Line commuter station areas (listed above) and;
+- V/Line train and coach services outside the V/Line commuter line areas (listed above) and;

 - other regional town bus systems not listed above.

 For full details, please see the ptv website.Can I still use V/Line tickets?

 Can I use a myki for part of my trip and a V/Line ticket for the rest?

 If you don't have a myki and if you’re travelling to an area not currently served by myki, you must purchase a V/Line paper ticket for the full journey.